 If you are fewer than 24 weeks pregnant (a doctor can tell you how far along you are) there are three options available to you.
 You have the right to choose any one of them:

 - Continuing the pregnancy and raising the child

 - Continuing the pregnancy and placing the child for adoption

 - Ending the pregnancy by having an abortion

 Instant Expert: Statistics show that in Oxfordshire most young women under the age of 16 choose to have an abortion.

 Whatever you do there is plenty of help and support available.
-Your local Sexual Health Clinic can offer counselling regarding your options.
-They can also refer you for an abortion should you decide that is what you want to do.
+Your local Sexual Health Clinic can offer information and more support whatever you choose.
+They will also help you access the services you need going forward.